-Chapter 1: The Unrighteous Shall Not Inherit This introduction and first chapter lay a biblical foundation that proves that heaven is only for obedient followers of Christ, no matter how much faith they may claim to have.
-True saving faith is followed by works of obedience.
-Truly born-again people are set free from sin’s dominion.
+Chapter 1: The Unrighteous Shall Not Inherit This introduction and first chapter lay a biblical foundation for the fact that heaven only awaits true followers of Christ—those whose faith is revealed by their obedience.

-Chapter 2: The Immoral “Christian” This chapter shows that no immoral person, even if he claims to be a Christian, will enter heaven.
-This chapter also exposes the hypocrisy of many professing Christians who appear outwardly pure but inwardly are lustful and thus heading for hell.
+Chapter 2: The Immoral “Christian” This chapter elaborates on Paul’s warning that no immoral person, even if he claims to believe in Jesus, will enter heaven.

-Chapter 3: The Greedy “Christian” This chapter defines what greed is (you may be surprised) and shows that no greedy person will enter heaven.
+Chapter 3: The Greedy “Christian” This chapter defines greed and elaborates on Paul’s warning that no greedy person will inherit God’s kingdom.
 Jesus warned that many who think they are His sheep really are goats, and their true nature is revealed by what they do with their money.
 Greedy people are actually idolaters.
 This chapter also outlines practical steps for better stewardship.

-Chapter 5: The Antinomian “Christian” Many professing Christians unfortunately think that because salvation is received by faith, keeping God’s laws has nothing to do with salvation.
+Chapter 5: The Antinomian “Christian” Many professing Christians unfortunately think that because salvation is given by God’s grace and received by faith, keeping God’s commandments is not part of the salvation equation.
 Scripture teaches, however, that faith and works cannot be separated.
-What many today call legalism, God calls “the holiness without which no one will see the Lord” (Heb.
+What many today call “legalism,” God calls “the holiness without which no one will see the Lord” (Heb.
 12:14).

-Chapter 6: Jesus’ Greatest Salvation Sermon The Sermon on the Mount is Jesus’ longest sermon of record, in which Jesus makes it very clear that only those who do the will of His Father will enter the kingdom of heaven.
-He warned that our righteousness must exceed that of the Scribes and Pharisees or hell is our destiny.
-In this important sermon, Jesus revealed that His followers must possess an inward holiness that manifests itself outward actions.
+Chapter 6: Jesus’ Greatest Salvation Sermon The Sermon on the Mount is Jesus’ longest sermon of record, in which He makes it very clear that only those who do the will of His Father will enter the kingdom of heaven.
+He warned that our righteousness must exceed that of the Scribes and Pharisees.
+In this important sermon, Jesus revealed that His followers must possess an inward holiness that manifests itself through outward actions.